Ignia/Style-Guide/C-Based Languages/JavaScript/Angular.md

 # Angular Style Guide

-While Angular follows best-practices for [JavaScript](./Readme.md), it introduces some unique considerations with regard to Angular-specific concepts such as service, controllers, and $scope variables.
+While Angular follows best practices for [JavaScript](./Readme.md), it introduces some unique considerations with regard to Angular-specific concepts such as service, controllers, and $scope variables.

 > # Placeholder Content
 > This page is a placeholder; additional content will be provided at a later date.